blagoyen/ignorok/README.md

-# ignorek
+# ignorok

-Ignorek is an website project which showcases an software which detects and stops boring conversations.
+Ignorok is an website project which showcases an software which detects and stops boring conversations.

 ## Authors